Spending a relaxed Christmas in central Vietnam’s gorgeous Hue before the onslaught of Vietnamese roads again…

-In recent times, the riverside has been revamped and nowadays the Perfume River (Hương Giang) is Hue’s (pronounced Hway) main landmark, which makes for a very pleasant promenade.
+During recent times, the riverside has seen a revamp and nowadays the Perfume River (Hương Giang) is Hue’s main landmark, which makes for a very pleasant promenade.

-Regardless of the time of year, carry an umbrella or rain jacket!
+Regardless of the time of year in Hue, carry an umbrella or rain jacket.
 I have a great poncho I bought in Rurrenabaque (Bolivia) back in 2011 and it’s still going strong.

-Regardless of the weather, we made the most of the time in Hue as met some really lovely and friendly locals, especially in The One coffee shop (the daily haunt), and after all, it is Christmas time!
+Regardless of the weather, we make the most of the time here meeting some really lovely and friendly locals, especially in The One Coffee & Bakery – the daily haunt as after all, it is Christmas time.

 Imperial Citadel (Đại Nội)